broidHQ/integrations/posts/11_in_5min.md

 ## Connect your application

-Because each broid integrations provide you an observable, the first part of the code can look like:
+Each broid integration provides you an observable, the first part of the code can look like:

 ```js
 const Rx = require("rxjs/Rx");